-The LRTimelapse Pro-Timer is a free Open Source DIY Intervalometer for timelapse, macro and astro photographers.
+The LRTimelapse Pro-Timer is the predecessor of the LRT PRO Timer, and a free Open Source DIY Intervalometer for timelapse, macro and astro photographers.
 I’ve developed it as a DIY Project and I’m sharing the build instructions with you for free.
 This intervalometer fulfills all my current requirements for shooting my timelapses.

 I’ve started this intervalometer project because I couldn’t find a single intervalometer on the market that could satisfy all of my needs as a timelapse and astro photographer.

 The LRTimelapse Pro-Timer Free works with any camera that has an analog remote trigger port.
 With very few exceptions, that’s every camera.
 It is based on an Arduino microcontroller, an LC-display and a small circuit board.

 I’m making the necessary firmware, as well as the construction guidance, available to you free of charge.
 Furthermore, Christian Steinkrüger kindly developed a housing especially for this project.
 He also provided the 3D printing data free of charge.
 If you do not have access to a 3D printer you can, use any 3D printing service or ask Logodeckel.de, if they’d ship to your country.